-- If your family status changes, You can enroll yourself, your Spouse and any other Eligible Dependents in the Plan as special enrollees if any one of these special enrollment events happens: - Marriage. - Birth of a newborn. - Adoption or placement of a Child in your home. - $\circ~$ If any one of these events happens, You must enroll yourself and your Eligible Dependents prompltly.
+If your family status changes, You can enroll yourself, your Spouse and any other Eligible Dependents in the Plan as special enrollees if any one of these special enrollment events happens:

+- Marriage.

+- Birth of a newborn.

+- Adoption or placement of a Child in your home.

+- Death

+- Divorce

+- · Loss of other coverage

+If any one of these events happens, You must enroll your Eligible Dependents promptly.

-To do so:
+To do so, You must:

-■ Enroll within 60 days after the event.
+• Enroll them within 60 days after the event.